Kong/docs.konghq.com/app/1.1.x/plugin-development/custom-entities.md

 ## Introduction

-Your plugin might need to store more than its configuration in the database.
+While not all plugins need it, your plugin might need to store more than its configuration in the database.
 In that case, Kong provides you with an abstraction on top of its primary datastores which allows you to store custom entities.

 As explained in the [previous chapter]({{page.book.previous}}), Kong interacts with the model layer through classes we refer to as "DAOs", and available on a